Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-When you make an attack with a Cold Weapon that has :weapon-prop-heavy: **Heavy** and :weapon-prop-two-handed: **Two-handed** property as part of your Attack action and the ^^total^^ damage roll from your weapon is 5 or lower, you treat it as 6
+When you make an attack with a Cold Weapon that has :weapon-prop-heavy: ^^Heavy^^ and :weapon-prop-two-handed: ^^Two-handed^^ property as part of your Attack action and the ^^total^^ damage roll from your weapon is 5 or lower, you treat it as 6

 ---